 I am the wave, he is the mountain.

-Last night I apologized to my husband for the genetically inferior lymphatic system I possess; also, for a propensity and affinity for tumors.
+Last night I apologized to my husband for the genetically inferior lymphatic system I possess; also, for an apparent affinity for tumors.

 “It sucks, getting this close to me.
 I feel like a liability.”